Updated: Nov 4, 2020

 This is so important!

 It is easy to think that the nap refusal is a sign that they are ready to drop down to one nap.
-However, at this stage, they need two naps more than ever.
+However, at this stage, most babies will still need two naps more than ever.
 All this exploring and learning is hard work, and with being so much more active, they need as much rest as possible in the day to prevent them from becoming over tired.

 Once your baby can easily make it to midday every day before having a nap, they will be ready to make the transition to one nap.
-In some cases this can be as early as 12 months, however, most babies will still need two naps up until about 14-18 months old, so by dropping down to one nap now, your little one is looking at another few months of not getting the sleep they need during the day which can potentially lead to more trouble sleeping overall as their sleep debt accumulates.
+In some cases this can be as early as 12 months, however, most babies will still need two naps up until about 14-18 months old, so by dropping down to one nap too early, your little one is looking at another few months of not getting the sleep they need during the day which can potentially lead to more trouble sleeping overall as their sleep debt accumulates.

 If needed, you can shorten the morning nap to help preserve the long nap in the middle of the day.
 Keep providing them with the opportunity to take both their naps for at least two weeks, even if they refuse most days, before deciding to make any drastic changes to their routine.
 They will likely surprise you and fall back into their regular sleeping patterns.

 On the days where their naps totally go out the window, make sure they are in bed nice and early to make sure they can catch up on some of that sleep debt and protect their night sleep.

 Remember that sleep regressions are normal, and most babies feel the effects of most, if not all the regressions to a certain extent.
 Patience and consistency are key to surviving them all.
 They will pass in time and will soon become a distant memory… until the next one hits!

 One on one consultations and downloadable sleep guides are all available online x